hamzamogni/personal-portfolio/content/articles/acid-transactions.md

 ## Atomicity

-Atomicity is a simple property implying that a transaction should be considered as an atomic operation, we can summarize this property in these rules:
+Atomicity is a simple property implying that a transaction should be considered an atomic operation, we can summarize this property in these rules:

 - All queries in a transaction must succeed for the transaction to succeed.
 - If one query fails, all the previous queries in the transaction get rolled back.